 - Ironing board

-When you are sorting your laundry, it is important to put whites with whites and colors with colors.
-You also need to check the label and understand your laundry symbols.
+The first step for laundry is to sort your items.
+It is important to put whites with whites and colors with colors.
+You also need to check the label and understand your laundry symbols to make sure you don't damage any items that have certain requirements.
 Though it may seem like a secret code, it's really not.
 It can pretty easily be broken down into:

 - Washing in cold water

 - Bleach, non-chlorinated bleach, or no bleach at all

 - Dryer cycles and settings, or no machine drying